centos vs. ubuntu

 On the other hand, CentOS (and its derivatives) focuses more on stability and long-term support, making it ideal for servers and enterprise environments where support and predictable updates are desirable.

-Whether you're using Ubuntu, EOL CentOS, or a CentOS alternative like AlmaLinux or Rocky Linux, OpenLogic can help you find long-term stability and success.
+Whether you're using Ubuntu, CentOS, or a CentOS alternative like AlmaLinux or Rocky Linux, OpenLogic can help you find long-term stability and success.

 See Support Solutions